-You can drive in Armenia on an International Driving Permit.
 The local standard of driving is poor.
 Be prepared for drivers who drive recklessly and flout traffic laws.
 Roads are in a poor state, particularly in the coldest months (November to February).
+If possible you should avoid driving outside of cities and towns in the dark because of the poor condition of the roads and lack of street lighting.
 If you are walking, be careful when crossing roads and use subways where available.

-Avoid using local buses or minibuses as they’re often poorly maintained and sometimes overcrowded.
+Avoid using local buses or minibuses as they are often poorly maintained and overcrowded.